-- exempt development, - o complying development, - o development permitted without consent, or - development permitted with development consent.
+- exempt development,

+- complying development,

+- development permitted without consent, or

+- development permitted with development consent.

 Development permitted without consent under SEPP (Infrastructure) 2007 does not require consent under Part 4 of the EP&A Act, but must still be subject to an environmental assessment under Part 5 of the EP&A Act.